 If you're not picky about hotel brands or location, consider booking through sites such as Priceline and Hotwire.
 At these sites, hotels with unreserved rooms appear without identifying information, and you search by star rating, area, and desired nightly rate.
 Priceline and Hotwire reveal the specific hotel after you've booked.
 The accommodations you wind up with depend partly on luck, but you'll rack up substantial savings, especially in major cities.

-If none of your friends or family can take off on short notice, consider traveling on your own.
+If no friends or family can take off on short notice, consider traveling on your own.
 Whether it's backpacking across Europe or island hopping through Thailand, it's often cheaper and easier to book for one person than for a group.
 Moreover, you can dictate your own itinerary and stick to your frugal ways.
 Think hostels and couchsurfing, lots of street food, and the single ticket to an orchestra performance that someone outside the theater is eagerly hawking.

 Major attractions in big cities cost big bucks, but all-inclusive passes such as Smart Destinations and CityPass can save some of those bucks for travelers with enough time and stamina.
-Smart Destinations is available in 14 major cities and covers hundreds of attractions.
+Smart Destinations is available in 16 major cities and covers hundreds of attractions.
 The all-inclusive pass offers up to 55 percent off gate prices at big-name sites.
-CityPass provides sightseeing savings of up to 50 percent in a dozen cities, and lets you bypass the lines in some places.
+CityPass provides sightseeing savings of up to 50 percent in 13 cities, and lets you bypass the lines in some places.
 This pass is valid for up to nine days except in Southern California, where it's good for two weeks.

 Cheapism.com participates in affiliate marketing programs, which means we may earn a commission if you choose to purchase a product through a link on our site.
 This helps support our work and does not influence editorial content.